Every year, I travel back to my beautiful home country of Malaysia to be with my family. I wish to share my experience with readers!

 People who have traveled to Malaysia and Singapore will be familiar with nasi lemak.
 It is recognized as a national dish in my homeland, Malaysia.
 I remember when I was in elementary school, my mom cooked this delightful dish in the morning.
 She would pack it in my lunch box so I could eat it during recess.
 In fact, many schools in Malaysia serve nasi lemak in their cafeterias.

 Nasi lemak is served with spicy anchovies (known locally as sambal ikan bilis), fresh cucumber slices, and hard-boiled or fried eggs.
 Don't worry if you don't like anchovies, you can replace those with chicken or shrimp.
 There are always options.
 The best thing about this dish is that it is can be served as breakfast, lunch, and dinner.
 Nasi lemak is perfect comfort food for me and my husband because we love the delicious fragrant rice and the spicy sambal paste.

-- 2 cups of rice
+- 2 cups rice

-- 1 cup of coconut milk
+- 2 cups diluted coconut milk

-- 1 teaspoon of salt
+- 1 teaspoon salt

-- 1 shallot, sliced
+- 1 shallot, thinly sliced

 - 3 shallots

-- 2 cloves of garlic
+- 2 cloves garlic

-- 1 red onion
+- 1 small red onion

-- An inch of shrimp paste (optional)
+- 1 inch shrimp paste (optional)

-- 1 tablespoon of tamarind juice
+- 1 tablespoon diluted tamarind juice

-- 2 tablespoon of sugar
+- 2 tablespoons sugar

-- Vegetable oil
+- Vegetable oil, for frying

 © 2017 Liza